-® All images are property of the Arecibo Observatory, Universities Space Research Association.
+® All images are property of the Arecibo Observatory.

 Please credit all images with: "Courtesy of the NAIC-Arecibo Observatory, a facility of the NSF.
 The Arecibo Planetary Radar program is supported by NASA's Near Earth Object Observations program."

 Images provided here may be downloaded for non-profit / non-commercial / educational use.
-For all other permissions, including for press, please contact our USRA Communications Lead, Dr. Edgard G. Rivera-Valentin
+For all other permissions, including for press, please contact our Communications Lead, Ricardo Correa

 Scientists from the Planetary Radar Group at the Arecibo Observatory, facility of the National Science Foundation (NSF), observed near-Earth asteroid 2015 TB145 on the eve of Halloween, October 30, 2015.
 The NASA-funded planetary radar system measured 2015 TB145 to be about 600 meters (1,968.5 feet) in diameter, which is much larger than expected, with a rotation of approximately 5 hours and velocity of 35 km per second.

 This asteroid, discovered on October 10, will make its closest approach to Earth on the morning of Halloween, October 31, 2015, when it is 1.3 times farther away from Earth than the Moon.
 Observers with small telescopes may catch a glimpse of Asteroid 2015 TB145 near the constellation Ursa Major.